wp-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.1.1 =
+- Fixed a bug with the file download password entry field.

 = 3.1 =
 - Added a new fancy template to display the downloads.